wsydney76/craft-elementmap5/README.md

 Developed for Craft CMS 5.8 and PHP 8.3.

-Should work with Craft CMS 5.0.0 or later, and PHP 8.2 or later, but untested.
+Should work with Craft CMS 5.4.0 (where `getRootOwner` was introduced) or later, and PHP 8.2 or later, but untested.

 ## Installation